OpenMS/pyopenms-docs/docs/source/glossary.rst

     octadecyl
         Octadecyl (C18) is an alkyl radical C(18)H(37) derived from an octadecane by removal of one hydrogen atom.

-    mass
-        Mass is a measure of the amount of matter that an object contains.
-In comparison to often used term weight, which is a measure of the force of gravity on that object.

-    ion
-        Any :term:`atom` or group of atoms that bears one or more positive or negative electrical charges.
-Positively charged are cations, negavtively charged anions.

     ESI
     electrospray ionization
         Electrospray ionization (ESI) is a technique used in :term:`MS` to produce ions.

     MS2
-    MS^2
     MS/MS
     tandem mass spectrometry
         Tandem :term:`MS` is a technique where two or more mass analyzers are coupled together using an additional reaction step to increase their abilities to analyse chemical samples.

-    atom
-        An atom is the smallest unit of ordinary matter that forms a chemical element.

-    aerosol
-        An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.

     TOF
     time-of-flight
         Time-of-flight (TOF) is the time taken by an object, particle of wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.

-    quadrupole mass filters
+    quadrupole
         A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.

-    Orbitrap analyzers
+    orbitrap
         In :term:`MS`, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
         A high resolution :term:`MS` analyzer.

     MS1
-        First stage to get a spectra.
-A sample is injected into the mass spectrometer, ionized, accelerated and analyzed by :term:`MS`.

-    MS^3
+        :term:`Mass spectra<mass spectrum>` of a sample from a single fragmentation step.

     MS3
         Multi-stage :term:`MS`

+    CID
-    collision-induced dissociation (CID)
+    collision-induced dissociation
-        A :term:`MS` technique to induce fragmentation of selected ions in the gas phase.
-Also known as Collision induced dissociation.
+        Collision-induced dissociation is a :term:`MS` technique to induce fragmentation of selected ions in the gas phase.

     TOPP
-        The OpenMS Pipeline is a set of chainable tools to create pipelines for mass spectrometry analysis.
+        The OpenMS Pipeline is a set of chainable tools to create pipelines for :term:`mass spectrometry` analysis.

     MSGFPlusAdapter
         Adapter for the MS-GF+ protein identification (database search) engine.
 More information is available in the `OpenMS API reference documentation <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MSGFPlusAdapter.html>`__.

     LuciphorAdapter
         Adapter for the LuciPHOr2: a site localisation tool of generic post-translational modifications from tandem mass